brack3t/django-braces/docs/other.rst

 .. versionadded:: 1.9 (pending)

 A mixin giving control over the caches headers sent in the response.
-For example:
+An example with default values:

 .. code-block:: python

-    from django.views.generic import TemplateView
+    from django.views.generic import DetailView

     from braces.views import HttpCacheMixin

-    class CachedPageView(HttpCacheMixin, TemplateView):
+    class UserView(HttpCacheMixin, DetailView):
+        model = ExampleProfile

         # If True, shared caches should not cache
         private = True